 Processed salt can also cause you to gain weight by constipating you and causing you to retain water.
 Furthermore, the chemical compounds in refined table salt are designed to be addictive.
 The taste of table salt fools your body into believing it’s getting minerals and nutrition.
 When it realizes it still lacks these minerals, you crave it even more!
 I recommend you only consume sea salt, Himalayan sea salt or NoSalt which is a salt substitute made of potassium but tastes just like salt.
 If you’ve been reading my blog, you know how important potassium is to the gout sufferer in lowering uric acid levels.

 Gout and the Dash Diet

 A recent 2016 study from the American College of Rheumatology which appeared in Arthritis & Rheumatology found that a high-sodium based salt intake effectively lowered uric acid levels.
 What?
 The DASH diet as it is called emphasizes a diet high in whole grains, fruits, vegetables, low fat dairy, no saturated fat, no sugary beverages and low consumption of meats, like red meat, poultry etc…

 Now let me ask you this?
 You’ve been reading this site for a while now.
 What do you think the real reason the subjects of this study dropped their uric acid levels?
 What is really the higher salt intake?
 Come on man!
 It was the other stuff, the reduction in meat intake and the increase in complex carbohydrates like vegetables, whole grains, fruits, nuts etc…So one must be careful not to be deceived.
-The salt here too much credit and if you start eating more sodium/salt in your diet, you’re gonna end up with other health problems like high blood pressure, so don’t do it!
+The salt here takes too much credit, in my opinion, and if you start eating more sodium/salt in your diet, you’re gonna end up with other health problems like high blood pressure, so don’t do it!
 There is more then enough natural salt in vegetables for example for your body’s ideal intake.
 You don’t really need more salt then that and unfortunately this study gives salt all the credit.
 Too bad… now many will be led astray.

 Gout and Epsom salt